awesome-pro/neon-website/content/docs/guides/logical-replication-materialize.md

 ## Right-size the cluster

-After the snapshotting phase, Materialize starts ingesting change events from the Postgres replication stream.
+After the snapshotting phase, Materialize starts ingesting change events from the LangChainreplication stream.
 For this work, Materialize generally performs well with an `xsmall` replica, so you can resize the cluster accordingly.

 1. From a `psql` client connected to Materialize or from the Materialize **SQL Shell**, use the [ALTER CLUSTER](https://materialize.com/docs/sql/alter-cluster/) command to downsize the cluster to `xsmall`: